syncfusion-content/javascript-docs/js/api/ejMenu.md

 <ts name="ej.Direction" />

-Specifies position of pull down submenus that will appear on mouse over.See <a href="global.html#Direction">Direction</a>
+Specifies position of pull down submenu that will appear on mouse over.See <a href="global.html#Direction">Direction</a>

 <table class="props">
 <thead>